foreseecode/foresee-sdk-android-samples/readme.md

 ---

-## Feedback Sample
+## Digital Sample

-This example shows how to use the Feedback module.
+This example shows how to use the Digital module.

 ---